Most companies need one thing: more leads.

 Throw an online summit

 This one is hit and miss depending on how you do it, but can be a great way to basically through an online conference where your guests provide the content, you moderate as the interviewer, and it goes extremely deep in one area.

 This is basically a webinar on steroids.

-One of the best online summits I ever attended was this bootstrapped web summit from The Foundation because it was structured as starting, six figures, and seven figures.
+One of the best online summits I ever attended was a bootstrapped web summit from the now-defunct The Foundation because it was structured as starting, six figures, and seven figures.
 I learned a ton.

 There are also cautionary stories out there about these summits only adding a few hundred or so email addresses to their email list, even though the content was world class.

 If you’re going to invest in this, know that it will take a lot of time and effort especially if you are interviewing a lot of people.
 You’ll need to do upfront interviews, record the interview, edit it, and ultimately you’re going to have to do a big launch and promote it.

 It’s not to be taken lightly, but if you’re producing a summit that is perfectly in line with your audience then it can be a huge boost to your email list and reputation in the space.

 This one is more tactical, but can be useful depending on your company.

 Live chat can be HUGE for your business.
 For example, here’s how Backcountry.com does it: